JiananDing0/MIT_6.824/Lab1/Lecture1.md

 * MapReduce: a distributed system framework that helps distributing work to all computers in the system.

 #### Understanding of MapReduce
+* Basic ideas:
-* Basic steps: **MapReduce** is a programming model that:
+**MapReduce** is a programming model that:
   - Processes a key/value pair to **generate** a set of intermediate key/value pairs.
   - Use reduce function that **merges** all intermediate values associated with the same intermediate key.
-* It is a method related to distributed system published by Google in 2004.
+* How does it related to distributed system?

 * Avoid network communications in case that network throughput is limited.